Deora (custom car)

 The Deora is a 1965 Dodge A100 pickup truck that was heavily customized by Mike and Larry Alexander in Detroit for the 1967 Detroit Autorama.
+Harry Bentley Bradley designed the Deora and helped with the build process.
 After winning many awards, including the Ridler in 1967, it became the prototype for a Hot Wheels car, and plastic model kit.
-It was sold at auction in 2009 for US$324,500.
+It was sold at auction in 2009 for US$ 324,500.